ANIO-Official/charawik-api/README.md

 7. You should see a message appear.
 Follow the link such as: "http://localhost:3000/" or "http://localhost:3001/" (when no port defined in .env)

 From here, you can test creating a new user or logging in as an existing user using software/Visual Studio extension such as Thunderclient or Postman or a simlar software/Visual Studio extension.
-You can also create projects and tasks.
+You can also create characters and activities.

 ### Endpoints | For Devs Obtaining Data from CharaWik